ij451r/Atlan-Backend-Internship-Task/README.md

-An Application(TaskManager) is build to interact with the processes of other application, Which keeps track of the processes.
+An Application(TaskManager) is build to interact with the processes of other application, which keeps track of the processes.

 **Installation and Running** <br>